Skip to main content

 • Consistency: Pricing should be uniform across all relevant channels.
 This prevents channel conflict.

 • Tiered Pricing: Different partner program levels receive different pricing.
-This incentivizes performance.
+Incentivizing performance is key.

-• Version Control: Track changes to the Price List.
-This provides an audit trail.
+• Version Control: Tracking changes to the Price List provides an audit trail.

 4. Implementation